 Claim ID – Column header for the numerical identifier of the claim.

-Claim Status – Column header for the status of the claim – ESTABLISHED, INPROCESS, AGED, PAYER ERROR, REJECTED, COMPLETE.

 Claim Type – Column header for the type of claim – Institutional, Professional, or Dental.

-Hero – Column header for the HERO program indicator, which is Y if the claim is associated to the HERO program and N if the claim is not associated with the HERO program.
+Program Indicator – Column header for the program indicator, which indicates which program the claim is associated with, defaulting to VA FEE if there is no program associated with the claim.

-Veteran Name – Column header for the first and last name of the veteran associated with the claim.
+Name – Column header for the first and last name of the veteran associated with the claim.

 Social Security Number (SSN) – Column header for the SSN of the veteran associated with the claim.